-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference cumulative operation of Kevin's Corner Project and the Alpha Coal Project (Mine), additional dust suppression measures may have to be implemented.
-The requirements for these additional dust suppression measures will be determined through the Operational and On-Site Meteorological Monitoring Program. assessments on request of the regulating authority.
-Appendix O, Section 4.1.6 13.5.
+13.4.
+In the event that adverse conditions are encountered during cumulative operation of Kevin's Corner Project and the Alpha Coal Project (Mine), additional dust suppression measures may have to be implemented.
+The requirements for these additional dust suppression measures will be determined through the Operational and On-Site Meteorological Monitoring Program.

+13.5.
 Rehabilitation of exposed surfaces will be undertaken progressively as mining and stockpiling activities are completed.
-A detailed rehabilitation plan will be developed for the Project, which will include the use of fast-growing temporary cover material to accelerate the effectiveness of dust controls.
+A detailed Rehabilitation management Plan will be developed for the Project, which will include the use of fast-growing temporary cover material to accelerate the effectiveness of dust controls.
 Improving the effectiveness and time for rehabilitation measures will result in reduced dust emissions from exposed areas.

+13.6.
+In relation to air quality, the following operational procedures will be implemented in order to meet targets for air quality performance:

+Kevin's Corner Project Post-SEIS Supplementary Documents to CG May2013

-Section 13.5.3 13.15.
-HGPL is happy for all relevant data submitted to DEHP as a requirement of the EA conditions to be made publicly available Volume 2, Section 02, Response 8.L 13.6.
-In relation to air quality, the following operational procedures will be implemented in order to meet targets for air quality performance: Maintenance of water spray equipment and engineering controls to minimise dust emissions; Sufficient number of watering trucks to allow for continuation of dust suppression when one or more truck is out of service; Monitoring of ambient air quality in the vicinity of the mine; Manage topsoil stripping so that dust does not become a safety hazard or severe nuisance; Restrict land disturbance to that necessary for the operation and minimise the area of land disturbed at any one time; Maintain a register of dust complaints; Investigate all complaints about dust promptly and take appropriate action to reduce dust nuisance; and Review dust monitoring data to identify trends and implement corrective actions if necessary.
-Section 13.5.4
+- Maintenance of water spray equipment and engineering controls to minimise dust emissions; - Sufficient number of watering trucks to allow for continuation of dust suppression when one or more truck is out of service; - Monitoring of ambient air quality in the vicinity of the mine; - Manage topsoil stripping so that dust does not become a safety hazard or severe nuisance; - Restrict land disturbance to that necessary for the operation and minimise the area of land disturbed at any one time; - · Maintain a register of dust complaints; - Investigate all complaints about dust promptly and take appropriate action to reduce dust nuisance; and - · Review dust monitoring data to identify trends and implement corrective actions if necessary.